-On or about April 29, 2019, the right shoulder of the eastbound Newark Bay-Hudson County Extension of the New Jersey Turnpike will no longer be used as a travel lane.
+As of May 20, 2019, the right shoulder of the eastbound Newark Bay-Hudson County Extension of the New Jersey Turnpike will no longer be used as a travel lane.

 Why was the shoulder being used as a travel lane in the first place?